rorist/android-reverse/presentation.md

 * APK is basically a ZIP file, with some optimization (see zipalign)
 * Structure
-    * AndroidManifest.xml   Definitions of application, activities, services, permissions, api level
+    * AndroidManifest.xml   Definitions of the application
     * classes.dex           Java class compiled to Dalvik bytecode
     * resources.asc         Resources index (generated from R.java)
     * res                   Compressed resources (xml, images)
     * lib                   Architecture dependent binaries
-    * assets                Application assets (resources without localization)
     * META-INF              Signatures and checksums
-* aapt is the sdk tool used to manipulate APKs (package, extract information, ..)
+* aapt is an sdk tool to APKs (package, extract information, ..)

 ```
 $ aapt dump strings example-app-debug.apk #dump strings from the resources table
 $ aapt dump permissions example-app-debug.apk
 $ aapt dump resources example-app-debug.apk
 ```

-# Introduction to the Dalvik bytecode
+# Introduction to the Dalvik VM

 * Dalvik is a town in Iceland, Smali means assembler in Icelandic :)
-* Java source code is compiled to Java bytecode (with javac) and then compiled to Dalvik bytecode (with dx)
 * Dalvik has some optimisations with memory consumption in mind
 * No stack, register based VM -> Less instruction
+* Java source code is compiled to Java bytecode (with javac) and then compiled to Dalvik bytecode (with dx)
 * Dex is compressed (code reuse)
+* Zygote model:
+    * Zygote process is spawned after boot time, instancating a DVM
+    * This VM loads core libraries from Android
+    * When an app is started, it forks from Zygote
+    * App share core libraries, and copy-on-write to their own process when needed

 # Introduction to Smali

-* Smali is inspired by the official DEX representation format (optained with dexdump)
+* Smali is based on the DEX format obtained with dexdump
 * Invoke a (private) method and copy the result to register

 ```
-invoke-direct {p0}, , Lch/fixme/workshop2/MainActivity;->checkSerial()Z #call a method
+invoke-direct {p0}, Lch/fixme/workshop2/MainActivity;->checkSerial()Z
 move-result v0 #move the result of the last invoke to v0
 ```

 * v0 is a local register, p0 is a parameter register
+* local registers are reset when invoke is called
 * The first parameter of a method is always a reference to its object
-* The method name is constructed like this: Lpackage/name/ObjectName;
+* The method signature is constructed like this: Lpackage/name/ObjectName;
     * where L=object type and ; is the end of the object name
-    * parameters type are represented between ().
-(III) would be 3 integers parameters
+    * parameters type are represented between ()
 * Return types are represented as letters after the method name: Z=boolan
+* Valid types:
+    * V = void - can only be used for return types
+    * Z = boolean
+    * B = byte
+    * S = short
+    * C = char
+    * I = int
+    * J = long (64 bits)
+    * F = float
+    * D = double (64 bits)

+# Introduction to Smali

 ## Example of a test() method extracted with dexdump